 If you cannot afford a custom-made mouthguard, the boil-and-bite option is less expensive.
 As it provides a customized fit, it is a better option than a ready-made mouthguard.

 Some sports, such as wrestling, can require mouthguards that protect both the top and bottom teeth.
-As this can result in additional complications for a child who wears braces, talk with your dentist before purchasing a product.
+As this can result in additional complications for a child who wears braces, talk to your dentist before purchasing a product.

 When a child participates in a sport without wearing a mouthguard, it can lead to serious dental and physical emergencies.
 However, sports injuries can also ruin braces.
 Braces can be permanently destroyed, and the child can experience significant pain.